 - Knead the bread dough in a stand mixer for 7 minutes or by hand for 10 minutes.
 If properly kneaded, the dough should be tacky but not sticky, smooth like the inside of your cheek, pliable and stretch 3"-4" without tearing.
 See notes below to know if your bread dough is kneaded enough.

 - Cover bowl with a plastic wrap or a clean, dampened kitchen towel and let rise until doubled.
-I prefer to use plastic wrap in the winter and spring months, when my house is cooler.
 Let rise for about 60 minutes or until the dough has doubled in size.

 - Punch down the dough to deflate it, and pull the sides into the middle.
 Cover and let rise again until double, about 45 minutes.
 Spray bread pans with oil, even if they are nonstick pans.